longturn/freeciv21/docs/index.rst

 Welcome to the documentation of the Freeciv21 project brought to you by the `longturn.net <https://longturn.net>`_ community.
 The documentation is organized in five categories:

-:doc:`General <General/index>`
+:doc:`Getting <Getting/index>`
-  The General category is a catch-all for content that does not neatly fit into the other three.
-Things like the FAQ and installation instructions go here.
+  The Getting category is where you to go learn about Freeciv21 and how to get it installed on your system.

 :doc:`Playing <Playing/index>`
   The Playing category is an area for documentation editors to provide tips and tricks on ways to play Freeciv21 and any of they varying rulesets that the longurn.net community likes to play.
+You will also find the FAQ here.

 :doc:`Modding <Modding/index>`
   The Modding category is an area for documentation editors to provide tips and other details on modifying